doppar/framework/.github/SECURITY.md

 **PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, [SEE BELOW](#reporting-a-vulnerability).**

-## Supported Versions

-Please see [our support policy](https://doppar.com/docs/releases#support-policy) for information on supported versions for security releases.

 ## Reporting a Vulnerability

 If you discover a security vulnerability within Doppar, please send an email to Mahedi Hasan at mahedi@doppar.com.
 All security vulnerabilities will be promptly addressed.
+Please see [Reporting a Vulnerability](versions/3.x/contributions.html#security-vulnerabilities)

 ### Public PGP Key